EuroCity: EuroCity Direct

-Since December 2024, the EuroCity Direct classification is used for the express Benelux Train service between Lelystad and Brussels Midi/Zuid via Amsterdam Zuid, operated by the Nederlandse Spoorwegen and National Railway Company of Belgium.
-It complements the regular EuroCity service between the two countries that makes more stops between Rotterdam and Brussels.
+Since December 2024, the EuroCity Direct (ECD) classification has been used for the express Benelux Train service between Lelystad and Brussels Midi/Zuid via Amsterdam Zuid, operated by Nederlandse Spoorwegen and the National Railway Company of Belgium.
+It complements the regular EuroCity service between the two countries that makes more stops between Rotterdam and Brussels (this service does not abide by the original criteria mentioned above).
 Both services run 16 times per day.
+While the EuroCity service applies government-agreed kilometric fares, ECD uses airline-style dynamic pricing.